 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the Group and Parent Company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included:

-- Confirmation of our understanding of the Group and Parent Company's going concern assessment process and engaged with the Directors and the Company Secretary to determine if all key factors were considered in their assessment. - Inspection of the Directors' assessment of going concern, including the revenue forecast, for the period to 31st October 2023 which is at least twelve months from the date the financial statements were authorised for issue.
-In preparing the revenue forecast, the Group and Parent Company has concluded that it is able to continue to meet its ongoing costs as they fall due. - Review of the factors and assumptions, including the impact of the COVID-19 pandemic, as applied to the revenue forecast and the liquidity assessment of the investments.
-We considered the appropriateness of the methods used to calculate the revenue forecast and the liquidity assessment and determined, through testing of the methodology and calculations that the methods, inputs and assumptions utilised were appropriate to be able to make an assessment for the Group and Parent Company. - Consideration of the mitigating factors included in the revenue forecast that are within the control of the Group and the Parent Company.
-We reviewed the Group and Parent Company's assessment of the liquidity of investments held and evaluated the Group and the Parent Company's ability to sell those investments in order to cover working capital requirements should revenue decline significantly. - Review of the Group and Parent Company's going concern disclosures included in the annual report in order to assess whether the disclosures were appropriate and in conformity with the reporting standards.
+- Confirmation of our understanding of the Company's going concern assessment process and engaged with the Directors and the Company Secretary to determine if all key factors that we have become aware of during our audit were considered in their assessment. - Inspection of the Directors' assessment of going concern, including the revenue forecast, for the period to 31st October 2024 which is at least twelve months from the date the financial statements were authorised for issue.
+In preparing the revenue forecast, the Company has concluded that it is able to continue to meet its ongoing costs as they fall due.

+- Review of the factors and assumptions, including the impact of the current economic environment and other significant events that could give rise to market volatility, as applied to the revenue forecast and the liquidity assessment of the investments.
+We considered the appropriateness of the methods used to calculate the revenue forecast and perform a liquidity assessment and determined, through testing of the methodology and calculations that the methods, inputs and assumptions utilised were appropriate to be able to make an assessment for the Company. - Consideration of the mitigating factors included in the revenue forecast that are within the control of the Company.
+We reviewed the Company's assessment of the liquidity of investments held and evaluated the Company's ability to sell those investments in order to cover working capital requirements should revenue decline significantly. - Review of the Company's going concern disclosures included in the annual report in order to assess that the disclosures were consistent with the financial statements and our understanding of the Company and in conformity with the reporting standards.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group and Parent Company's ability to continue as a going concern for the period assessed by the directors, being the period to 31st October 2023 which is at least 12 months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period assessed by the Directors, being the period to 31st October 2024 which is 12 months from when the financial statements are authorised for issue.

-In relation to the Group and Parent Company's reporting on how they have applied the UK Corporate Governance Code, we have nothing material to add or draw attention to in relation to the directors' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting.
+In relation to the Company's reporting on how they have applied the UK Corporate Governance Code, we have nothing material to add or draw attention to in relation to the directors' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting.

 Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.
-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Group's ability to continue as a going concern.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Company's ability to continue as a going concern.